Quick Answer

 Insurance and Appraisal

-Appraisal and insurance companies use appraisals to help determine the value of the insured property.
-This allows insurers to set a premium price for their policies.
-It also helps determine what items of property are considered acceptable replacement costs in case of a loss.
-Carriers such as State Farm and Allstate use replacement cost appraisals — distinct from market value appraisals — to calculate coverage limits that reflect actual construction and rebuilding costs rather than current sale prices.
+Insurance companies use appraisals to set premium prices and to define acceptable replacement costs in the event of a loss.
+Carriers such as State Farm and Allstate use replacement cost appraisals, distinct from market value appraisals, to calculate coverage limits that reflect actual construction and rebuilding costs rather than current sale prices.

 Business valuation